hacs/documentation/source/docs/use/configuration/basic.md

    - [Downloaded HACS](/docs/use/download/prerequisites.md)
    - Restarted Home Assistant

-### To setting up the HACS integration
+### To set up the HACS integration

 1. In Home Assistant, go to <!-- hacs:my integrations title="**{{coreui('panel.config')}}** > **{{coreui('ui.panel.config.dashboard.devices.main')}}**" -->.
 2. Clear your browser cache.
-    - Before HACS can show up in the list, you need to clear your browser cache or perform a hard-refresh.
+    - HACS won't show up in the list unless you clear your browser cache or perform a hard-refresh.
-    !!! tip
-        You actually need to do this, don't skip it.

 3. In the bottom right corner, select **+ {{coreui('ui.panel.config.integrations.add_integration')}}**.